National YoungArts Foundation’s new animated short takes flight with help from KAWS and Shepard Fairey

 “I’ve talked with a lot with young artists about resilience,” he says.
 “They have to take their pain and not keep it inside but put it into their work.”

-But doing do so can be difficult in a country where Arison notes, “the arts, unfortunately, have never been a priority.”
+But doing so can be difficult in a country where Arison notes, “the arts, unfortunately, have never been a priority.”
 She points to Germany, where emergency support for freelance artists began as early as March and reflects a government that views the arts as essential.
 Here, it has taken months for the Save Our Stages relief legislation to pass, and while it will eventually give $15 billion to the arts, the slow action speaks to national priorities.

 Arison says the arts are mistakenly seen as a luxury.
 “Think about how this pandemic would have been without artists,” she says, noting their creative contributions to things like clothes and television shows.
 “I don’t think people realize that everything around them is touched by artists.”